 Common Name: Elder

-Sambucus wightiana is a Perennial up to 1.00 metres tall.
+Sambucus wightiana is a perennial plant that can grow up to 1.00 metres tall.

 It has medicinal uses.